-Follow this link to view the 20 core signs that EPC teachers will be using with your child on a daily basis.
+View our demonstrational sign language videos to see the 20 core signs and our monthly themes that EPC teachers will be using with your child on a daily basis.
 You can reinforce these signs by using them at home.
 Once your child has turned one year old, additional signs will be introduced weekly, which coincide with the curriculum.

 - ASL is now classified as a world language, the same as Spanish, French or any other foreign language.
 Therefore, if a child speaks sign language the child is considered bilingual.